filippomassarelli/react-mini-seedrs/README.md

 Future work may include:

 - converting our components to Typescript
+- refactoring the folder structure with the atomic design approach
 - centralizing state management with Redux
-- write more robust tests for our stateful components
+- writing more robust tests for our stateful components
-- reduce API calls with caching
+- reducing API calls with caching
-- implement OAuth protocol for user authentication
+- implementing OAuth protocol for user authentication
+- exploring server side rendering with Next.js

 ---